finbourne/lusid-sdk-java-preview/sdk/docs/CustomEntitiesApi.md

 # **getCustomEntity**
 > CustomEntityResponse getCustomEntity(entityType, identifierType, identifierValue, identifierScope, asAt, effectiveAt, relatedEntityPropertyKeys, relationshipDefinitionIds)

-[EXPERIMENTAL] GetCustomEntity: Get a Custom Entity instance.
+[EARLY ACCESS] GetCustomEntity: Get a Custom Entity instance.

 Retrieve a Custom Entity instance by a specific entity type at a point in AsAt time.